What is a Lasting Power of Attorney?

 The process of making an LPA involves a lot of administration and then notifying nominated people about the fact that the LPA is being registered.
 Most people instruct a solicitor to do this on their behalf as there are a number of steps involved and if the details are incorrect or procedure not carried out in the right way then the Office of the Public Guardian will reject the application.

-If you are interested in making an LPA or want to find out more information, please give us a call.
+If you are interested in making an LPA or want to find out more information, please get in touch.
 We make LPA's on a frequent basis as well as registering EPA’s and carrying out Deputyship applications and we have several lawyers who can assist you.

 Post By: Chris Air